By Avram Denburg

 And let’s think bigger.
 To truly capitalize on its potential benefits – to the health of Canadians and our healthcare system – pharmacare needs to be universal and national.

 National pharmacare for children would harmonize coverage across provincial jurisdictions.
 This could spur the development of a national evidence base for rational use and funding of pediatric medicines.
 And that would result in enhanced drug safety and efficacy for all Canadian children.

 Starting with kids is a politically pragmatic, economically sound and morally defensible first step toward universal pharmacare.
 Now we need to study and scale it.

 From Ontario’s lips to the feds’ ears.

-Dr. Avram Denburg is a staff oncologist at Sick Kids, a 2015 Trudeau Scholar and an expert adviser with EvidenceNetwork.ca.
-Dr. Wendy Ungar is a senior scientist at the Hospital for Sick Children and a professor in Health Policy, Management and Evaluation at the University of Toronto.
+Dr. Avram Denburg is a staff physician and clinician scientist in the Division Hematology/Oncology at the Hospital for Sick Children.
+Wendy Ungar is a Senior Scientist in Child Health Evaluative Sciences at The Hospital for Sick Children in Toronto and a Professor in Health Policy, Management and Evaluation at the University of Toronto.